MFG’s Modern Slavery Statement for Financial Year 2024

 Sanctions Policy

-Highlights to all staff MFG’s obligation to comply with any sanctions regime imposed by the Government.
+Highlights MFG’s obligation to comply with any sanction’s regime

 Anti-Harassment and Bullying Policy

-Makes clear to employees MFG’s commitment that their working environment will be free from harassment and bullying and ensuring all staff are treated, and treat others with dignity and respect.
+Highlights MFG’s commitment that their working environment will be free from harassment and bullying and ensuring all employees are treated, and treat others, with dignity and respect.

-Each such policy explains how employees can identify and raise concerns.
+Each such policy explains how employees can identify and raise concerns to MFG.

 MFG operates a robust recruitment process that includes eligibility to work in the UK checks.
 Only reputable employment agencies are used as a recruitment source.